-- 2017: One report of sexual assault on campus was determined to be unfounded by the Middlebury Police Department.

 - 2018: No unfounded crimes.

 - 2019: No unfounded crimes.

+- 2020: No unfounded crimes.

 Definitions of Hate Crime Offenses

 Hate Crimes: A crime reported to local police agencies or to a campus security authority that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.